KittiKovacs/winenation/README.md

 I then attached policy to the group created by going to Groups, selected manage-winenation group.
 On the permissions tab I clicked on attach policy and search for the policy I just created.

-Lastly I can create a **user** called winenation-staticfiles-user and gave them programmatic access.
+Lastly, I created a **user** called "winenation-staticfiles-user" and gave them programmatic access.

 Then I added the user to the group  by going back to Groups and select the user.